GeotrekCE/Geotrek-admin/docs/import.rst

 You can duplicate the class.
 Each class must have a different name.
 Don't forget the u character before strings if they contain non-ascii characters.

-To apply changes, you may have to run ``sudo supervisorctl restart all``.
+To apply changes, you may have to run ``sudo service geotrek restart``.

 Configure Marque Esprit Parc import
 -----------------------------------